timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 006A-PUBLIC HEALTH SERVICE/SUBCHAPTER II-GENERAL POWERS AND DUTIES/Part D-Primary Health Care/subpart i-health centers.md

   * The Secretary shall coordinate activities carried out under grant programs described in this section, to the extent practicable, with Federal and State agencies and nonprofit organizations that are operating similar grant programs, to maximize the effect of public dollars in funding meritorious proposals.

 * #### (3) Preference
-  * In awarding grants under this section, the Secretary shall give preference to entities that—
+  * In awarding grants under this section, the Secretary, as appropriate, shall give preference to entities that—

     * (A) are located in health professional shortage areas or medically underserved communities, or serve medically underserved populations; or

     * (B) propose to develop projects with a focus on primary care, and wellness and prevention strategies.

 #### (i) Report
-* Not later than September 30, 2005, the Secretary shall prepare and submit to the appropriate committees of Congress a report on the progress and accomplishments of the grant programs described in subsections (e), (f), and (g).
+* Not later than 4 years after March 27, 2020, and every 5 years thereafter, the Secretary shall prepare and submit to the Committee on Health, Education, Labor, and Pensions of the Senate and the Committee on Energy and Commerce of the House of Representatives a report on the activities and outcomes of the grant programs under subsections (e), (f), and (g), including the impact of projects funded under such programs on the health status of rural residents with chronic conditions.

 #### (j) Authorization of appropriations
-* There are authorized to be appropriated to carry out this section $45,000,000 for each of fiscal years 2008 through 2012.
+* There are authorized to be appropriated to carry out this section $79,500,000 for each of fiscal years 2021 through 2025.

 ### §254c–1.
 Grants for health services for Pacific Islanders
 #### (a) Grants